Vipshop Holdings Limited (VIPS) Shares Up Despite Recent Market Volatility

 The Benchmark Company, on the other hand, stated in their research note that they expect to see VIPS reach a price target of $15.
 The rating they have provided for VIPS stocks is “Buy” according to the report published on February 24th, 2023.

-Volatility was left at 3.84%, however, over the last 30 days, the volatility rate increased by 3.57%, as shares surge +1.23% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.16% upper at present.
+Volatility was left at 3.72%, however, over the last 30 days, the volatility rate increased by 3.73%, as shares sank -0.62% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.61% upper at present.

 Stock Fundamentals for VIPS